CondricNay/file-search-app/README.md

 - **Milvus** – Vector database for image embeddings and similarity search
 - **Axios** – API communication between frontend and backend

 This app allows you to **upload images, search similar images by text query, and delete images** from the database.
+Uploaded images are stored **locally** on the backend server, while embeddings and metadata are stored in Milvus.

 ---